raihan-habib/slack_bot/README.md

 # Bacground
-This Apll will fetch Slack conversation hisotories.
+This application will help to fetch Slack conversation hisotories.

 # Run Locally
 `docker-compose up`